-Unite will adopt as far as reasonably practicable the principles of control and management identified in the current edition of the HSE (Health and Safety Executive) Approved Code of Practice ACOP L8 "The Control of Legionella Bacteria in Water Systems".
+Unite will adopt as far as reasonably practicable the principles of control and management identified in the current edition of the HSE (Health and Safety Executive) approved code of practice ACOP L8 "The Control of Legionella Bacteria in Water Systems".

-The specific corporate water hygiene policy identifies what needs to be in place in order to comply with the legal duties and Unite will:
+The Water Hygiene Procedure identifies what needs to be in place in order to comply with thelegal duties and Unite will:

-- Identify and assess sources of risk this includes checking whether conditions are present which will encourage bacteria to multiply, e.g. is the water temperature between 20-45°C; there is a means of creating and disseminating breathable droplets, e.g. the aerosol created by a showers or spray taps, if there are susceptible people who may be exposed to the contaminated aerosols; - Assess the risk of scalding to service users and take precautions as necessary; - Prepare a scheme for preventing or controlling the risk; - Implement, manage and monitor precautions if control measures are to remain effective, then regular monitoring of the systems and the control measures is essential.
-Monitoring of general bacterial numbers can indicate whether microbiological control is being achieved.
-Sampling for legionella is another means of checking that a system is under control; - Keep records of the precautions;

-Appoint a person to be managerially responsible and identify responsibilities and competence of employees and contractors.
+- Identify and assess sources of risk this includes checking whether conditions are present which will encourage bacteria to multiply, e.g. is the water temperature between 20-45°C; there is a means of creating and disseminating breathable droplets, e.g. the aerosol created by a showers or spray taps, if there are susceptiblepeople who may be exposed to the contaminated aerosols; - Assess the risk of scalding to service users and take precautions as necessary; - Prepare a scheme for preventing or controlling the risk; - Implement, manage and monitor precautions if control measures are to remaineffective, then regular monitoring of the systems and the control measures is essential.
+Monitoring of general bacterial numbers can indicate whether microbiological control is being achieved; - Keep records of the precautions; - Appoint a person to be managerially responsible and identify responsibilities and competence of employees and contractors.

-4.33.1 Legionella
+3.34.1 Legionella

-Legionella bacteria can survive under a wide variety of environmental conditions and have been found in water at temperatures between 6°C and 60°C. Water temperatures in the range 20°C to 45°C seem to favour growth.
+Legionella bacteria can survive under a wide variety of environmental conditions and have beenfound in water at temperatures between 6°C and 60°C. Water temperatures in the range 20°C to 45°C seem to favour growth.